benwestondigital/ufc_project/README.md

 - [] frontend with Styled Components

-- Find a reliable source of ufc fight info
+- [x] Find a reliable source of ufc fight info
-- write a playwright script to scrape it
 - save in my database
 - create api with express
 - render on front end